 Rich Marion as Assistant Treasurer.

-Tara Morelli serves as Director of Children's Ministries.
+Tara Morelli is Director of Children's Ministries.

-We are currently in process of selecting a Youth Director.
+We are currently seeking a Youth Director.

 Liz Day serves our organist and choir director.
 Pat Greenhall also serves as organist.